mikesol/wall/docs/src/functions-5.md

 ## `<<` and `<<!`

-`<<` is a predefined object that, intuitively, describes something that resembles a function in other languages.
+`<<` is a predefined object that, intuitively, describes something that resembles a function constructor in other languages.
 Because `<<` is an aggregator (like our linked list function defined in [Recursion II](/recursion-2)), it needs a terminating character, which in this case is `>>`.
 The return value of `<< ... >>` is itself a map that iterates over a cross product of the argument space with no last argument.
 The last argument, then, serves as the body of the function.

 ```
 w> foo = <<! _? int? >> ? $> a1 5 0 a0